xdarklight/rtw88-sdio/README.md

 ## rtw_8822cs mmc2:0001:1: failed to get tx report from firmware

-Seen by @xdarklight on RTL8822CS
+Seen by @xdarklight on RTL8822CS and @jernejsk on RTL8822BS with newest FW

 ## rtw_8822cs mmc2:0001:1: timed out to flush queue 2

-Seen by @xdarklight on RTL8822CS
+Seen by @xdarklight on RTL8822CS and @jernejsk on RTL8822BS with newest FW

 ## random issue collection on RTW8822CS